Stephanorhinus kirchbergensis: Chronology

-Diet

-Merck's rhinoceros has been interpreted as primarily a browser, feeding on the branches and leaves of trees and shrubs.
-It had a more specialised diet than S. hundsheimensis and was clearly distinct from the grazing diet hypothesised for S. hemitoechus.
-Despite their morphological differences, dental wear analysis of several European S. kirchbergensis and S. hemitoechus populations were similar and indicative of mixed feeding, suggesting dietary convergence due to low habitat variability during the Pleistocene.
+During the Last Glacial Period, the species range contracted.
+The timing of its extinction in Europe is uncertain, though it postdates the end of the Last Interglacial around 115,000 years ago.
+Radiocarbon dated remains from the Altai Mountains date to around 40,000 years ago.
+The youngest reliable records in China are from the Rhino Cave in Hubei, which is early Late Pleistocene in age.
+Though less definitive remains are known from near Harbin in Heilongjiang, which are thought to be 20,000 years in age.
+Records from Migong Cave just south of the Yangtze River in the Three Gorges area in northeastern Chongqing are suggested to date to MIS 2 (29,000-14,000 years ago).

+Ecology

+Although the species has been referred to as the "forest rhinoceros", the species showed broad environmental tolerances, inhabiting across its range various environments from open habitats like grassland as well as woodlands and forest.
+Compared to the narrow-nosed rhinoceros, S. hemitoechus, the Merck's rhinoceros did nonetheless show a preference for denser, forested habitat.

+Merck's rhinoceros has been interpreted as a browser or a mixed feeder, consuming both browse such as branches and leaves of trees and shrubs, as well as low-lying vegetation.
+Its diet appears to have varied according to local conditions, though on average its diet included more browse than S. hemitoechus, which in Europe it often co-existed alongside.
 Analysis of plant material embedded within teeth from the Neumark-Nord locality in Germany found remains of Populus (poplar or aspen) Quercus (oak), Crataegus (hawthorn), Pyracantha, Urtica (nettles) and Nymphaea (water lilies) as well as indeterminate remains of Betulaceae, Rosaceae, and Poaceae (grass).
 Preserved plant remains found with the teeth on the arctic Chondon skull included twigs of Salix (willow), Betula (birch) and abundant Larix (larch) alongside fragments of Ericaceae (heather); sedges were notably absent.
 A specimen from Eemian aged deposits in Gorzów Wielkopolski in Poland had twigs of Corylus (hazel), Carpinus (hornbeam), and Viscum (mistletoe), alongside fruit scales of birch, with hazel and birch dominating amongst the pollen.
 The pollen from a specimen found at Spinadesco in Italy was dominated (~50%) by trees, particularly Alnus (alder) and Fagus (beech), with Hippophae rhamnoides (sea buckthorn), dominating amongst the shrubs, with around 30% of the total contribution being from a variety of herbaceous plants.